OSEVCNV/motor/README.md

 ### Bearings

 - How to seal for a waterproof structure?
+Should be possible.
+See [Rolls-Royce](https://www.youtube.com/watch?v=AZeWPlVoLko).
 - Is the max speed (140km/h) an issue for bearings?
 - Integrated or separate ([Franke](https://www.franke-gmbh.com/)) races?